jamesloper/react-rolling-paper/README.md

-A simple React Component that is under 1k, only 90 lines of code, and is totally optimized!
+React component that creates a div with an optimized custom scrollbar inside of it.
+The built file is about 1k, only 90 lines of code!

 `npm install --save react-rolling-paper`